mike-battaglia/dto-homework/toe/presentation/ch38p.md

----

-**Slide Title:** Unveiling Matter: The Abhidharma's Take on Reality
+# Unveiling Matter: The Abhidharma's Take on Reality

----

 ### **Matter as Experience, Not Essence**